 This fireplace is fitted with a manually controlled chimney damper.
 The chimney damper should be closed when the fireplace is not in use to prevent cold air from entering the home through the chimney system.

-The damper is controlled through the use of a control lever located within the firebox opening at the top center in front of the firebox lintel (Figure 2).
-The control lever snaps into place at either extreme of its range of motion.
-When locked in position all the way to the right, the damper is open.
-When locked in position all the way to the left, the damper is closed.
+The damper is controlled through the use of a control lever located within the firebox opening at the top center just behind the firebox lintel (Figure 2).
+The control lever snaps into place at the extreme range of motion, up and back in the closed position.
+When pulled forward and down, the damper is open.